-He roared so loud, my ears started ringing.
+He roared so loud, my ears rang.
 "I will not condemn her!
 She's pure!
 She's beautiful!
 And you would have me sully her with this wretched existence?"

-It dawned on me then, why he was acting like that.
+It dawned on me, then, why he was acting like that.
 He didn't intend to change me.
 He never had.
-My mouth opened in stunned disbelief, but no sound came out.
-I just gapped at him like an idiot.
+My mouth opened in stunned disbelief, but no sound came forth.
+I gaped at him like an idiot.

 "You would rather watch me waste away, than let me become your equal?
 You promised me we would be together forever!"
 I found my voice, finally.

-"No!"
 I was getting tired of his shouts.
+"What 'no'?"

-"Don't you understand, Bella?" he turned his manic gaze at me.
-"I love you!"
-He declared fervently.
-"I love you above any reason!
-You are my world, my salvation!
-My everything!"
+"Don't you understand, Bella?" he switched his manic gaze to me.
+"I love you," he declared fervently.
+"I love you above all reason!
+You are my world, my salvation.
+My everything."
 A sob.
 "You are not like us.
 I will not allow you to get twisted like that.
 You are not a monster!
-You are too good to be a monster."
+You are too good to be a monster..."
 He trailed off, muttering to himself incoherently.

 And on it went.
-He kept insisting, and no matter what Alice or I said, his resolve didn't change.
-Alice raged and raged, and in the end Edward forbade her and Jasper from being alone with me at all.
+He kept insisting, and no matter what Alice or I said, his resolve didn't waver.
+Alice raged and raged, and in the end Edward forbade her and Jasper from being alone with me altogether.
 The rest of the family seemed to be of the opinion that since I was Edward's mate, they had no say in the matter.
-After them fleeing Forks on no more than his say-so, I was not surprised.
-Didn't mean it hurt any less though.
+After having witnessed them fleeing from Forks on no more than his say-so, I was not surprised.
+Didn't mean it hurt any less.

 After Edward drove me home that night, I never kept my window open again.
 The first few weeks I kept trying to change his mind.
 I attempted to talk to him reasonably.
 When that didn't work, I cried.
-When that failed as well, I just stopped talking to him all together.
+When that failed as well, I stopped talking to him at all.
 Not that it made a difference.
-No matter my attitude - or my wishes for that matter - Edward would be there, knocking on my door every day.
+No matter my attitude - or my wishes, for that matter - Edward would be there, knocking on my door every single day.

-I eventually told Charlie as well.
-I couldn't very well keep something like this a secret, what with having to go for check ups every week, and the new shiny assortment of meds I had to carry around everywhere I went.
-René wanted me to move back in with her, but I refused.
-I wouldn't leave Charlie like that.
-After downright begging me remained without effect, René rented out a flat in Port Angeles from where she could visit me every day, and refused to budge at my protests.
-Phil often came by as well.
+Eventually, I was forced to tell Charlie.
+I couldn't very well keep something like this a secret, what with having to go for check ups every week, and the new, shiny assortment of meds I had to carry around everywhere I went making it pretty obvious.
+René wanted me to move back to Phoenix, but I refused.
+I couldn't leave Charlie all alone like that.
+After downright begging me remained without effect, René rented out a flat in Port Angeles, from where she could visit me daily, and she refused to budge at my protests.
+Phil often stopped by as well.

 I never bothered going back to school.
 I figured there was not much point, and it wasn't like I had any friends there.
-My little moping episode after the Cullen's left took care of that.
+My little angsting episode after the Cullen's had left took care of that.

 My health began its decline quite fast.
 The meds held off the worst of the pain for another 3 months, but they didn't provide much relief after that.
 Everything hurt, especially my head and neck, and I felt weaker by the day.
-Sometimes, my legs and hands refused to work as well, resulting in a few close calls on stairs, sidewalks etc, but Edward saved the day each time...
+Sometimes, my legs and hands refused to work, resulting in a number of close calls on stairs, sidewalks and the like, but Edward saved the day each time...

 Feel the sarcasm.

 The asshole with his damn mournful expression was always near me.
 Every time I looked at him, it was a painful reminder of what he held out of my reach.
 And the worst of it all was that - despite everything - I still loved him.
-He insisted on acting as my personal bodyguard and chauffeur, and me being unable to give my mother and father a reasonable explanation for why he shouldn't, I let him.
-Sometimes, he even took me to the Cullen home, however Alice and Jazz were never allowed alone with or too close to me.
-Edward acted like a hound dog, growling and clutching at me whenever they were near.
+He insisted on acting as my personal guard hound and chauffeur, and me being unable to give my mother and father a reasonable excuse for why he shouldn't, I let him.
+Sometimes, he even took me to the Cullen home, however, Alice and Jazz were never allowed too close or alone with me.
+Edward acted like a rabid dog, growling and clutching at me whenever they were near.

 I was hospitalized after the sixth month.
-The doc said I was damn lucky to hold out that long, too.
-Despite the varied and extensive treatments, I always felt the pain.
+The doc said I was damn lucky to hold out that long.
+In spite of the varied and extensive treatments, I always felt the pain.
 And even worse than that was Edward's constant presence.
-He sat there all day, watching me, observing my agony.
-I never spoke a word to him, but he never failed to murmur his love confessions and half-assed excuses.
-To be fair, I'm sure he DID believe he was doing the right thing.
-I was just stupid enough not to realize how imbalanced he had been mentally before, and now it was too late for regrets.
+He sat with me all day, watching, observing my agony.
+I refused to converse with him, but he never failed to murmur his love confessions and half-assed explanations.
+To be fair, I'm sure he did believe he was doing the right thing.
+I had just been stupid enough not to realize how imbalanced he had been mentally, and now it was too late for regrets.

-A sane person - or vampire, as the case may be - would not watch the self-proclaimed love of his life waste away sitting in their own shit, often screaming for a shot of morphine, unable to even articulate the pleas properly by the eighth month, when he could have helped.
+A sane person - or vampire, as the case may be - would not watch the self-proclaimed love of his life waste away sitting in their own pile of shit, often screaming for a shot of morphine, unable to articulate the pleas properly by the eighth month when he could have helped.
 The first time it happened marked the point from wherein I was unable to keep my resentment from tainting my feelings for him any longer.
 The fairy tail my life should have been with him had turned into a horror story, and my disillusionment tore my confused mind to shreds.
-The tattered remains were filled with nothing but the primal need to survive and the hate that developed to equal my love.
+The tattered remains were filled with nothing but the primal need to survive and the hate developing to equal my bygone love.

-With the end of the ninth month, René and Charlie couldn't even manage their forced smiles anymore.
+With the end of the ninth month, René and Charlie were unable muster their forced smiles anymore.
 I couldn't blame them either.
-My sunken face, bald head, my skeletal frame was not something I would have wished for my parents to see.
+My sunken face, bald head, my skeletal frame were not things I would have wished for my parents to witness.
 I often heard mom crying outside my room, my dad's rough grunts her only comfort.

 Alice and Jasper were not allowed in my room, and, after a while, neither was Emmet.
 At least, that's what I assumed when they stopped coming, and Edward's mumbled words gave some credence to this belief.

 I held out for another agonizing month.
-My range of movements becoming progressively less and less, I spent my last two weeks unable to do anything but blink.
-Oh, and moan.
+My range of motion becoming progressively less and less, I spent my last two weeks incapable of doing more than blinking.
+Oh, and moaning.
 Let's not forget my amazing vocal abilities.
-And in all that time, I had nothing to do but stare at my insane boyfriend and stew in my ever growing hatred.
+And in all that time, I had nothing to occupy myself with, except for staring at my insane boyfriend and stewing in my ever growing hatred.
 Glorious, isn't it?

 Exactly eleven months and two days later, I died.